Austrian cuisine: Game

-The German names of game animals followed by -braten signifies a dish of roast game: Hirschbraten is roast venison.
+The German names of game animals followed by -braten signifies a dish of roast game: for example, Hirschbraten is roast venison.

 Sweets

 Cakes

 Austrian cakes and pastries are a well-known feature of its cuisine.
 Perhaps the most famous is the Sachertorte, a chocolate cake with apricot jam filling, traditionally eaten with whipped cream.
-Among the cakes with the longest tradition is the Linzer torte.
-Other favourites include the caramel-flavoured Dobostorte and the delicately layered Esterhazy Torte, named in honour of Prince Esterházy (both originating from Hungary during the Austro-Hungarian empire), as well as a number of cakes made with fresh fruit and cream.
+Among the cakes with the longest tradition is the Linzertorte.
+Other favourites include the caramel-flavoured Dobostorte and the delicately layered Esterhazy torte, named in honour of Prince Esterházy (both originating from Hungary during the Austro-Hungarian empire), as well as a number of cakes made with fresh fruit and cream.
 Punschkrapfen is a classical Austrian pastry, a cake filled with cake crumbs, nougat chocolate, apricot jam and then soaked with rum.
 Tirolerkuchen is a hazelnut and chocolate coffee cake.
 Mohr im Hemd, while traditionally something closer to a chocolate custard, is now generally prepared as a steamed cake.

 These cakes are typically complex and difficult to make.
 They can be eaten at a café or bought by the slice from a bakery.
 A "Konditorei" is a specialist cake-maker, and the designations "Café-Konditorei" and "Bäckerei-Konditorei" are common indicators that the café or bakery in question specialises in this field.

 Desserts

 Austrian desserts are usually slightly less complicated than the elaborate cakes described above.
 The most famous of these is the Apfelstrudel (apple strudel), layers of thin pastry surrounding a filling of apple, usually with cinnamon and raisins.
-Other strudels are also popular, such as those filled with sweetened curd cheese called Topfen, sour cherry (Weichselstrudel), sweet cherry and poppy seed strudel (Mohnstrudel).
+Other strudels are also popular, such as those filled with sweetened curd cheese called Topfen, sour cherry (Weichselstrudel), and sweet cherry and poppy seed (Mohnstrudel).